 - 5. The requested authority and the requesting authority shall cooperate to resolve any difficulties that may arise in responding to a request. - 6.
-The requested authority may ask to be updated on the outcome of the assessment in relation to which the consultation occurred and, where deemed appropriate, the requested authority and the requesting authority shall cooperate in providing feedback to each other on the usefulness of information or other assistance received and on any problems encountered in providing such assistance or information. - 7.
+The requested authority and the requesting authority shall provide feedback to each other on the outcome of the assessment in relation to which the consultation process occurred and, where appropriate, on the usefulness of the information or other assistance received and on any problems encountered in providing such assistance or information. - 7.
 Where new information or a need for further information comes to light during the assessment period, the requesting authority and the requested authority shall ensure that all essential and relevant information is exchanged.
 The templates set out in Annexes I and II shall, where appropriate, be used for this purpose. - 8.
-For the purposes of the consultation notice, of the response from the requested authority and of other related communication, competent authorities shall use a European Union official language in common use for international supervisory cooperation and shall publish the choice of such language or languages on their websites (or, if the Member States of the relevant competent authorities have a common official language, the relevant authorities may use such common language). - 9.
-References in this Regulation to working days shall be deemed to constitute references to all days other than Saturdays, Sundays and public holidays in the jurisdiction of the authority which is required to comply with the relevant provision.
+During the consultation process, competent authorities shall use a language commonly used for international supervisory cooperation and shall publish the choice of such language or languages on their websites.
+The competent authorities of Member States that have a common official language of the Union or mutually agree to use another official language of the Union may use that language.

-Article 5 - Entry into force
+Article 7 Entry into force

-- 1. This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union. - 2.
-This Regulation shall apply in respect of notifications of proposed acquisitions and increases of qualifying holdings submitted to the competent authority pursuant to Article 22(1) of Directive 2013/36/EU after the date of entry into force hereof. - 3.
+This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.